mmu-webdesign/l4-debug-and-selector/instructions.md

 #### Another CSS property

 1. Using the explanation at https://cssreference.io/property/box-shadow/ add a drop shadow to the green box.
+Be sure to set a colour for your box shadow, as the browser will default to showing a white box shadow on a white background, which isn't very helpful.
 2. Again, use the web developer tools to view and modify the display of the box shadow.

-### Going even further
+### Going even further with CSS properties

-Using the transition https://css-tricks.com/almanac/properties/t/transition/ property on the initial styling of the box, and the transform https://css-tricks.com/almanac/properties/t/transform/ property on the `:hover` selector (https://css-tricks.com/almanac/selectors/h/hover/), can you make the blue box spin 180 degrees in 1 second when it is hovered over?
+Using the transition https://css-tricks.com/almanac/properties/t/transition/ property on the initial styling of the `.blue` box (set your transition to work on `all`), and the transform https://css-tricks.com/almanac/properties/t/transform/ property as part of a `.blue:hover` selector (https://css-tricks.com/almanac/selectors/h/hover/), can you make the blue box spin 180 degrees in 1 second when it is hovered over?